PHP vs IOP: Which Outpatient Program Is Right for You?

 What Is the Main Difference Between PHP and IOP?

-The primary difference between a PHP and IOP is treatment intensity and time commitment.
+The primary difference between a PHP and an IOP is treatment intensity and time commitment.

 PHP programs typically involve 25 – 30 hours of treatment per week, providing highly structured care with frequent clinical oversight.